carlosfrias/apigee-hybrid-workspace/README.md

 is provided as a community contribution to help those charged with understanding, installing, configuring and maintaining Apigee hybrid.
-The audience for this toolkit also includes those that would like to understand how to model an automation effort of Apigee hybrid or begin working with Apigee hybrid.
+The audience for this toolkit also includes those that would like to understand how to model an automation effort for Apigee hybrid or begin working with Apigee hybrid.
 This repository is provided as is with no warranty of any kind.
+This is not a Google product.
+This is not supported by Apigee in any way.
+Any and all inquiries for information will be answered on a best effort basis as my schedule permits.

 It is expected that you provide credentials and other sensitive attributes using the provided template file `apiee-hybrid-senitive-attriubtes-TEMPLATE.yml`.